Piedmont Middle School: Architecture

 Unlike the high school, which was originally built in a neoclassical design in the 1920s, the middle school's design is reflective of its construction in the 1970s.

-Piedmont Middle School is made of several buildings, including the main building, which holds classrooms for core, math, social studies, English, and various electives, as well as a gymnasium ("the old gym"), Food Service; the science buildings, which are lower than the main building; and the P.E./music building, which includes a gymnasium ("the new gym"), locker rooms and rooms for band and orchestra.
+Piedmont Middle School is made of several buildings including the main building, which holds classrooms for core, math, social studies, English, and various electives, as well as a gymnasium ("the Buzz gym"), Food Service; the science buildings, which are lower than the main building; and the P.E./music building, which includes a gymnasium ("the Morrison gym"), locker rooms and rooms for band and orchestra.
 The main building has three floors, with the majority of sixth-grade classrooms on the first floor and the seventh- and eighth-grade classrooms dispersed throughout the school- which tumbles down a fairly steep hillside.

 Much of the school is made of concrete with fake brick layers.
 Only a few buildings — such as the science and P.E. buildings — are completely indoors.
 The main building has open hallways.
 Most hallways and many classroom have views of the Bay.